jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 We gradually become aware that the fingers have learned the shapes on their own, wired into the sounds and feelings of the intervals.
-We begin to find we can direct our fingers by thinking of a sound, and they know where to place themselves, just like writing a word without thinking of the individual lines and circles being drawn.
+We begin to find we can direct our fingers by thinking of a sound or an interval name, and they know where to place themselves, just like writing a word without thinking of the individual lines and circles being drawn.